johannschopplich/nuxt-api-party/docs/api/use-my-api-data.md

 type BaseUseApiDataOptions<ResT, DataT = ResT> = Omit<AsyncDataOptions<ResT, DataT>, 'watch'> & {
   /**
    * Skip the Nuxt server proxy and fetch directly from the API.
-   * Requires `allowClient` to be enabled in the module options as well.
+   * Requires `client` set to `true` in the module options.
-   * @default false
+   * @remarks
+   * If Nuxt SSR is disabled, client-side requests are enabled by default.
    */
   client?: boolean
   /**